 Century College has met or exceeded CDC guidelines for cleaning in classrooms, study spaces, and public spaces, with a special focus on high-touch surfaces.
 Cleaning supplies, including hand sanitizer and disinfecting wipe dispensers, in classroom spaces, dining areas, study spaces, and other high-traffic areas are available and allow for self-service cleaning.
 Century College uses cleaning products on the EPA List for Use Against SARS-CoV-2 (COVID-19).

 Hygiene and safety for service areas.
 Century College has installed hand sanitation stands and other safety measures that support hand hygiene, including plexiglass barriers where appropriate; and limiting maximum capacity for elevators, classrooms, and other common spaces.

 Campus signage and messaging.
-Century has displayed signage through the campus to provide directional guidance related to wearing face coverings, hand hygiene, and limits on capacity while in shared spaces.
+Century has displayed signage through the campus to provide directional guidance related to hand hygiene, vaccinations, and COVID-19 symptoms.

 Safety protocols for instructional labs.
 Century has developed a detailed safety plan for on-campus lab instruction.
 The plan strictly adheres to all safety protocols, including population density in labs and other settings consistent with health and safety guidance; prioritizes research related to COVID-19; and incorporates all safety concerns related to biological, chemical, electrical, mechanical, or radiological hazards.
 The Academic Affairs safety plan, as well as individual division and department plans, outlined more detailed expectations specific to the activities within the department/division to minimize exposure to students, faculty, and staff.
 In addition, safety plans will, as appropriate, align with licensing and accreditation standards.

 Guidance for inviting a visitor to campus.
 Should employees need to invite a visitor to our campus, please make sure it is necessary and the meeting cannot be achieved through another way.
 Provide the following guidance at the point of invitation and scheduling.